GP & Nurse-led support for patients with anxiety, depression or mental health conditions

 Q: What kind of advice and tools will I get from this plan to help me?

 A: You will receive advice and education about mental illness, what it is, how to manage it and what to expect.
-There are many tools used to support people’s mental health and you will be taught skills & techniques that are individually tailored to your specific needs.
-These tools may include how to manage your mood, stress, thoughts & feelings, how to reduce stress / anxiety & how to understand what is happening to you.
-Treatments and strategies may include: Meditation.
-Mindfulness, Therapies including CBT, DBT, EMDR, ACT to assist with managing and learning how to cope with symptoms of mental illness.
+There are many tools used to support people’s mental health and you will be taught skills and techniques that are individually tailored to your specific needs.
+These tools may include how to manage your mood, stress, thoughts and feelings, how to reduce stress/ anxiety, and how to understand what is happening to you.
+Treatments and strategies may include meditation, mindfulness, and therapies including CBT, DBT, EMDR, and ACT to assist with managing and learning how to cope with symptoms of mental illness.

 A: There is no “right or wrong” with mental illness.
 It often isn’t as easily diagnosed or treated as physical illness can be.